artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 This is not something we have explored too deeply, however we expect to be able to port a lot of our React Native to Android.
 I got a rough prototype ported in 2 days work.
 By working at React-level, and allowing the React Native bindings to handle the interactions with the host OS, we've been writing cross-platform code.

 We consider ourselves blocked on Android support, specifically by not having an engineer in our team with _deep_ experience in Android.
 Moving to React Native does not obviate our native skills, you're going to be significantly better in that environment with those skills than without.
-As we mentioned in our announcement:
+As we mentioned in our [announcement][artsy-rn]:

 > If you’re not already knowledgeable about iOS development, are not motivated to put in the time to learn about the platform specific details, and think making rich iOS applications with React Native will be a breeze, you’ll [come home from a very cold fair](http://www.dwotd.nl/2008/06/443-van-een-kouwe-kermis-thuiskomen.html) indeed.

-We need someone with a similar depth of knowledge in the Android ecosystem, but we may need one or two for the entire team.
+We need someone with a similar depth of knowledge in the Android ecosystem as our iOS, but we may need one or two for the entire team.
 The rest can continue to be a mix of Web and iOS engineers.
 You gain a subset of cross-platform skills using React Native.
 Had we continued down the path of using Swift, our skills would continue to be siloed.

 There is an argument that Swift will be running servers soon, and so you can re-use Swift code across platforms.
 I could see myself writing server-side back-end code in Swift (you're writing systems, not apps) but it has a [long way to go][ssswift].
 It also isn't an argument towards using it in our native apps, we'd have to re-write servers and implement our own GraphQL and Relay stack.
 This also would not impact the front-end code for the web - they would still be using JavaScript.